cokelaer/damona/README.rst

   The binary is broken where image A could support this binary ! we should have a mechanism that handle this feature to recover the binary from other installed images.
 Like a history.
+* keep a version in damona.sh to allow a smooth/transparent update ?

 Changelog
 =========